 How can I get the best deal on travel money?

 The best way to guard against any negative fallout from Brexit is by planning ahead.
-Given the volatility of the market, now may be a good time to get your holiday money for 2019 – before further political developments impact the exchange rate.
+Given the volatility of the market, now may be a good time to get your holiday money – before further political developments impact the exchange rate.

 Rather than waiting to see what happens to the Pound and hoping for the best, order your currency in advance with ICE’s Click & Collect or Home Delivery service for discounted rates.
 We also offer a Price Match Guarantee, so if you find a cheaper rate for your currency online we promise to beat it.